CORE Econ: Structure and contributors

-Other prominent economists have contributed to the published material, including Nobel laureates James Heckman, Alvin Roth and Joseph Stiglitz, who recorded videos for it on inequality in education, matching markets and the financial crisis.
+Other prominent economists have contributed to the published material, including Nobel laureates James Heckman, Alvin Roth and Joseph Stiglitz, who recorded videos for it on inequality in education, matching markets and the 2008 financial crisis.

 Since 2019, the CORE Econ online material embeds the interactive visualizations of Our World in Data throughout the material.
 This makes all data available for download and allows data selection for specific countries.

 Funding

 CORE Econ funds its projects through grants.
 Startup funding was provided by the Institute for New Economic Thinking.
-Current funders include the Nuffield Foundation, HM Treasury, Friends Provident Foundation, The Bank of England, and the International Economic Association.
+Current funders include the Ford Foundation, the James M. and Cathleen D. Stone Foundation, Partners for a New Economy, and the Finistere Charitable Foundation.
+Past funders include Nuffield Foundation, HM Treasury, Friends Provident Foundation, The Bank of England, and the International Economic Association.

 Differences from existing economics teaching

 CORE Econ's authors claim that popular textbooks such as Principles of Economics by Greg Mankiw are little different in content to the first modern text book, Economics by Paul Samuelson, which was published in 1948, meaning that these textbooks have ignored many of the innovations in economics since then:"What we teach [students] in our intro classes bears little resemblance to how we do economics ourselves.
 The great mid-20th century thinkers – John Maynard Keynes, Friedrich Hayek, and John Nash – initiated a process that eventually transformed how we now understand the economy, in three ways.
 Only one of these [Keynes] made it into today's principles course."CORE Econ argues that concepts developed in the second half of the 20th century, such as asymmetric information, strategic social interactions and incomplete contracts should be given greater prominence in undergraduate teaching.
 It claims that in most universities these ideas are "mentioned, if at all, at the end of the introductory course, or as special topics."

+Several authors have researched on CORE Econ's curriculum and written about its innovations and how it helps students learn economics.